Tar Heel Sports Network: Broadcasters

-Bill Currie, known as "The Mouth of the South" was instrumental in developing the original statewide network in the 1960s and was the network's first play-by-play announcer until departing to KDKA-TV in 1971.
+Bill Currie, known as "The Mouth of the South", was instrumental in developing the original statewide network in the 1960s and was the network's first play-by-play announcer until departing to KDKA-TV in 1971.
+Curry was famously known for his humor and irreverence.
+His most often quoted line came during a 1968 ACC Tournament broadcast when he described N.C.
+State's 12-10 win over Duke as "about as exciting as artificial insemination."

 The network's long-time "Voice of the Tar Heels" for football and men's basketball games was Woody Durham from 1971 until his retirement in 2011.
+Durham called 23 bowl games and 13 Final Fours which included both of Dean Smith's national championships in 1982 and 1993, along with Roy William's first two national championships in 2005 and 2009.